MicrosoftDocs/microsoft-authentication-library-java/msal-java-articles/getting-started/why-use-msal4j.md

 For details about the supported scenarios see [the introductory section](../index.md#msal-java-scenarios).

-## Value of MSAL4J over generic lirbaries
+## Value of MSAL4J over generic libraries

 MSAL4J is a token acquisition library.
 Depending on your scenario it provides you with various way of getting a token, with a consistent API for a number of platforms.